 That means at some stage of the game they must have been losing and then go on to win by the final whistle.

-For example, if you were to bet on Liverpool versus Arsenal in a To Win From Behind bet and you wished to back the home side, there are a couple of iterations on how this could happen.
+For example, if you were following one of our World Cup tips and bet on England versus Iran in a To Win From Behind bet and you wished to back the home side, there are a couple of iterations on how this could happen.

 The team you bet on can go behind at any stage of the game but they must go on to win the game in order for you to win your bet.